mindsdb/mindsdb-docs-old/mindsdb-docs/docs/lightwood/info.md

 pip install --no-cache-dir -e .
 ```

-**Please note that, depending on your os and python setup, you might want to use `pip` instead of `pip3`, so please try the commands with `pip` if the ones above fail**
+>Please note that, depending on your os and python setup, you might want to use `pip` instead of `pip3`.

 You need python 3.6 or higher.